 Moreover, how to handle criticism is important.
 You need to practice objectivity and attention, if somebody passes criticism on to you.
-You need to allow him finishing his speech.
-If you do not see yourself in the positions to improve your behavior, you should work on a compromise.
+You need to allow them to finish their speech.
+If you do not see yourself in the position to improve your behavior, you should work on a compromise.

 Rejecting criticism is okay, nonetheless it needs to be passed with objectivity and reasons.
 And if the criticism helped you to improve, you can thank the critic for that.